regibiy/manage-holiday/README.md

 # manage-holiday

-This code is used to add a new feature to a skripsi
+This code is used to add a new feature to a thesis